1crowie1/tut10G3_isdm/report.md

 User / Relationship Managers - As a user with high level access and a large dependency on the system the requirements and feedback given by the Relationship managers will be vital in the development of this system.
 The Relationship Managers must be able to easily understand and make use of the system in order for it to function and, therefore, play a central role in the business processes that this system attempts to compliment.

-User / Cusomters -
+User / Cusomters - Customers are the target users of the system.
+This dictates that the system must be appealing and useful for them, especially as its purpose if for sales and marketing reasons.
+Users will contact the travel company and by contacted for the main purpose of purchasing a holiday package, therefore their experience with the system will play a large role in marketing and encouraging the user to make the purchase.

-Developers -
+Developers - Developers must understand and agree with the methods of which the system is being developed and integrated.
+This means that the input of developers must play a large role in the designing of not only the system itself, but the business requirements that compose it.

-Investors - Those who hold a financial interest in the project at hand must be revered as important stakeholders in the system's development
+Investors - Those who hold a financial interest in the project at hand must be revered as important stakeholders in the system's development.
+Investors must be able to see an effective use of resources in terms of server processing or storage costs as well as being able to advise the client on budgetary restrictions dirrectly relating to the development of the system.
+Ensuring that the investors are identified and acknowledged as important stakeholders in the system is crucial for any development's successful completion.

 Design Thinking Principles Approach: